-Drug therapy Drug treatment to kill cancer cells - including: biological therapies, such as Herceptin or Avastin chemotherapy ✓ Yes There is no time limit on how long we cover these drugs.
-We will cover them if: they have been licensed by the Medicines and Healthcare products Regulatory Agency (MHRA) if the treatment is to be provided in the United Kingdom; or the European Medicines Agency (EMA) if the treatment is to be provided in Europe, but outside of the United Kingdom; or the US Food and Drug Administration (FDA) if the treatment is to be provided outside Europe. they are used according to their licence, and they have been shown to be effective.
-The drugs we cover will change from time to time to reflect any changes in drug licences.
-Please call us to find out the latest treatments that we cover.
-Chemotherapy and/or biological drug treatment to prevent a recurrence of cancer or to maintain remission ✓ Yes Experimental drugs If you take part in a randomised clinical trial that the appropriate ethics committee has approved, we will pay for your stay in hospital and specialist's fees while you are receiving the experimental drug.
+Drug therapy Chemotherapy and/or biological drug treatment to prevent a recurrence of cancer or to maintain remission ✓ Yes Experimental drugs If you take part in a randomised clinical trial that the appropriate ethics committee has approved, we will pay for your stay in hospital and specialist's fees while you are receiving the experimental drug.
 You need to call us before treatment so we can agree costs and cover in writing.
 There may be information we need you to provide before we can agree costs.
 For example we will need you to provide us with a copy of your trial acceptance forms.
 Other drugs.
-We cover: Bone strengthening drugs such as bisphosphonates or Denosumab Hormone therapy that is given by injection (for example goserelin, also known as Zoladex) Yes.
+We cover: Bone strengthening drugs such as bisphosphonates or Denosumab Hormone therapy that is given by injection (for example goserelin, also known as Zoladex) ✓ Yes.
 They are covered as long as you have them at the same time as you are having chemotherapy or biological therapy to kill cancer cells covered by your plan.

-Drug therapy Drugs for treating conditions secondary to cancer , such as erythropoietin (EPO) Yes, while you are having chemotherapy that is covered by your plan.
-Out-patient drugs or other drugs that a medical practitioner could prescribe Yes - covered as part of your overall out-patient drugs and dressings cover.
+Drugs for treating conditions secondary to cancer , such as erythropoietin (EPO) ✓ Yes, while you are having chemotherapy that is covered by your plan.
+Out-patient drugs or other drugs that a medical practitioner could prescribe ✓ Yes - covered as part of your overall out-patient drugs and dressings cover.
+Radiotherapy Radiotherapy including when it is used to relieve pain ✓ Yes Proton beam therapy (PBT) ✓ Yes We will pay PBT for: central nervous system (brain and spinal cord) cancer or malignant solid cancers in members aged 21 and under chordomas or chondrosarcomas (types of spine cancer) in the base of the skull or cervical spine (neck bones) which have not spread (metastasised) cancer of the iris, ciliary body or choroid parts of the eye (uveal melanoma) which has not spread (metastasised)